subin-seol/AgVic-Weather-Disease-Model/README.md

 pip install streamlit pandas scikit-learn joblib matplotlib seaborn

 2. Ensure files are in the correct location
-Place the following in the root directory:
+Place the following in the root directory: hr_risk_model.pkl, encoder.pkl
-	•	hr_risk_model.pkl
-	•	encoder.pkl

 3. Run the App
 streamlit run app.py